Refrigerant Recovery Practices

 • Remove Schrader cores before recovery for faster recovery and a cooler tank.

-• If your tank becomes hot, you can either place it in a bucket of water or run water over the tank.
+• If your tank becomes hot, you can place it in a bucket of water or run water over the tank.

 • Most HVAC systems holding under 200 lbs of refrigerant are not required to be pulled into a vacuum during recovery.
 See this chart from the EPA.